Skip to main content

 • How to set up TypeScript in Cypress

-• How to configure TypeScript for custom commands, assertions, and plugins
+• How to configure TypeScript for custom commands, custom queries, assertions, and plugins

 • How to use TypeScript with Cypress component testing